Plan and execute projects with Timeline

 What is Timeline?

-By now you’re probably familiar with creating Asana projects by adding tasks, then organizing them with sections/columns and custom fields.
-Timeline is a living view of how all of your work fits together that helps you start projects on the right foot and hit your deadlines.
+Planning a project is hard work—who should work on what?
+When?
+In what order?
+Even once a project kicks off, it’s not always clear if deadlines are realistic, teammates are overloaded, or anything is at risk.
+Timeline is the solution.
+It gives you a living view of how all of your work fits together to help you start projects on the right foot and hit your deadlines.
 You can create project plans that show how all of your tasks connect and adapt as problems arise or work changes.
 It’s like a more powerful Gantt chart because it’s tied to your underlying work in Asana and it’s always up to date.

 How to use Timeline